 Mr Gounden joined FNU in 2017.
-He was previously Operations Manager and Acting Director with the Division of Estates and Infrastructure at The University of the South Pacific.
+He was previously Operations Manager experience in teaching at Primary and Tertiary and Acting Director with the Division of Estates levels, curriculum development and project and Infrastructure at The University of the South Pacific.
 Mr Gounden also worked in various engineering, construction and infrastructure related projects in Fiji and the Pacific.
 Mr Gounden is a registered project manager and member of AIPM; has worked with consultants on projects funded by the World Bank.